 - Using these products when conducting in-salon services and encouraging your team to talk to customers about their benefits during the treatments.

 - Creating a product/brand-specific marketing campaign that highlights these slower-selling products.
-Drive sales by advertising their benefits and using wording like “limited availability” to create a sense of urgency.
+Drive sales by advertising their benefits and using wording like “limited stock” to create a sense of urgency.

 While some products may be of little interest to clients (in which case it can be worth eliminating them entirely from your retail offering), many clients don’t buy particular products simply because they don’t know anything about them.
 You and your team have the power to change that.